DEFRA/waste-tracking-service/docs/receipt-data-definitions.md

 # Receipt of Waste - data requirements

-!!!
-Note "Private Beta"
+**Private Beta**

 Are you a waste receiver or software provider and want to get involved?
 [Sign up for our Digital Waste Tracking Private Beta test](private-beta-comms-sign-up.md)

 This table lists all of the fields required to be recorded by the Reciept of Waste API.
 The table indicates which fields will be mandatory vs optional - however note that some fields will become mandatory based on the data entered previously.
 For example, if the waste is hazardous, then the hazardous property code and hazardous compoments become mandatory.